prisma-labs/graphql-framework-experiment/docs/getting-started/migrate-from-nexus-schema.md

 #### Server

 The server migration is particularly dependent on your setup.
-Nexus bundles `express` and `express-graphql` but there is an escape hatch if you need it.
+Nexus bundles `express` and `express-graphql`.

 If you are not doing any or much custom server logic you can get away with not dealing with the server at all.
-Just delete all code.
+Just delete all code, Nexus will handle it for you.

 ```diff
 --- app.ts